ievagaj/ED-D3-PYTHON-BASICS/README.md

 # ED-D3-PYTHON-BASICS
-This is how I studied Python language and made code to compile all knowledge in one project.
+This is how I studied Python language and wrote code to compile all knowledge in one project.